 If your child is going through a grumpy phase, this Oscar the Grouch costume might be the perfect way to get some laughs out of both of you.
 Find out what you’ll need to make it at Little Frills.

-This teeny, tiny toadstool makes a perfect sidekick for a mini Mario Bros or a fairy princess.
+This teeny, tiny toadstool makes an excellent sidekick for a mini Mario Bros or a fairy princess.
 Wispy House has all the info on how to make this magic mushroom.

-This costume idea is perfect for trick-or-treaters who’ll be in a carrier on the big night.
+This costume idea is ideal for trick-or-treaters who’ll be in a carrier on the big night.
 (Yep, that's real popcorn stuck to the hat.)
-Find out how to pull it off from This Place Is Now A Home.
+Find out how to pull it off from This Place Is Now a Home.

 One Cute Cookie Sandwich

-Take tummy time to the next level with this chipwich costume.
+Take tummy time to the next level with this chipwich costume and then take photos that will win Instagram.
 Find out more about it from Sweet Emma Jean.

 Sewing skills are required for this adorable octopus costume, which comes complete with soft, squishy tentacles for your little one to play with.
 Check out the project at Mermagblog.